Trade directory · Palmer metro · Alaska

 Permit Requirements

-Palmer requires mechanical permits for HVAC installations and major repairs through Matanuska-Susitna Borough Building Department.
-Permit fees range from $50-200 based on project scope.
+Palmer requires mechanical permits for HVAC installations through Matanuska-Susitna Borough.
+Permit fees range $75-$300 based on system size.
+Plans required for commercial work over 10 tons.

 §3